epolevikov/Asgan/README.md

 # Project description
 Asgan (ASsembly Graphs ANalyzer) is a tool for analysis of assembly graphs.
-Asgan takes two assembly graphs in GFA format as input and finds the minimum set of homologous sequences (synteny paths) for the graphs and calculates different statistics based on the found paths.
+The tool takes two assembly graphs in GFA format as input and finds the minimum set of homologous sequences (synteny paths) for the graphs and calculates different statistics based on the found paths.